 - Lastly, the annual PBT Fall Dinner took place at the same time.
 Delicious dinners, desserts and drinks were for sale to visitors.

-- Temple Member Artist Exhibition; After the Pasadena Art Night, donated artworks were curated into an exhibition in the hallway
+- Temple Member Artist Exhibition; After the Pasadena Art Night, donated artworks by Temple members were curated into an exhibition in the hallway

 3. Invisible Tea House: Misonodana Time Machine; 2020, February 16, 2020 @ 10AM, Inauguration of this three part art project.

 - To conclude this inaugural year of Nakagawa's residency, a series of works were created in response to the research regarding the tea house.
 This resulted in the following works:

 - Lotus Sign: Nakagawa designed and fabricated a lotus leaf inspired sign that includes porcelain enamel reproductions of watercolors he painted of Sakahara Sensei, the tea house and the Temple members who originally assembled the tea house in 1964.
 The wood used for this artwork is of a Lebanese Cedar that fell in recent years in Alta Dena and is part of the family of cedars that also make up Christmas Tree Lane.